ComposableFi/composable/frame/dex-router/README.md

 ## Overview

-The DEX Router pallet is used to find liquidity pools on DEX's for a set given assets.
-The pallet also provides methods to maintain established routes.
+The DEX Router pallet's main goal is to enable trading infrastructure for currency pair's outside local.

 ## Workflow